dotnet/csharpstandard/standard/lexical-structure.md

 > *Note*:
 >
 > - For information on the Unicode character classes mentioned above, see *The Unicode Standard*.
 > - The fragment *Available_Identifier* requires the exclusion of keywords and contextual keywords.
-If the grammar in this Standard is processed with ANTLR then this exclusion is handled automatically by the semantics of ANTLR:
+If the grammar in this specification is processed with ANTLR then this exclusion is handled automatically by the semantics of ANTLR:
 >   - Keywords and contextual keywords occur in the grammar as literal strings.
 >   - ANTLR creates implicit lexical token rules are created from these literal strings.
 >   - ANTLR considers these implicit rules before the explicit lexical rules in the grammar.